Print friendly version

 Other Names for this Disease

 - Mesangiocapillary glomerulonephritis type 2

 proteinuria; hematuria; reduced amounts of urine; low levels of protein in the blood; and swelling in many areas of the body.
-About half of affected individuals develop end-stage renal disease (ESRD) within 10 years after symptoms appear.
-MPGN2 can be caused by mutations in the C3 and CFH genes, may develop as a result of both genetic risk factors and environmental triggers, or can result from the presence of autoantibodies that block the activity of proteins needed for the body's immune response.
-Most cases are sporadic (occurring in people with no history of the disorder in their family), although there have been familial cases reported.Membranoproliferative glomerulonephritis type 2 (MPGN2) is a condition that primarily affects kidney (renal) function.
-The signs and symptoms usually appear between the ages of 5 and 15 but may also begin in adulthood.
-The major features of MPGN2 result from kidney malfunction and often include
+About half of affected people develop end-stage renal disease (ESRD) within 10 years after symptoms start.
+DDD can have genetic or non-genetic causes.
+It can be caused by mutations in the C3 and CFH genes; it may develop as a result of both genetic risk factors and environmental triggers; or it can result from the presence of autoantibodies that block the activity of proteins needed for the body's immune response.
+Most cases are sporadic (occurring by chance in people with no history of the disorder in their family).Dense deposit disease (DDD) is a condition that primarily affects kidney function.
+Signs and symptoms usually start between the ages of 5 and 15 but may also begin in adulthood.
+The major features of DDD are due to kidney malfunction, and often include

 - Dense deposit disease.
 Genetics Home Reference.
 February 2011; http://ghr.nlm.nih.gov/condition/dense-deposit-disease.
 Accessed 3/29/2011.

-- Genetics Home Reference (GHR) contains information on Membranoproliferative glomerulonephritis type 2.
+- Genetics Home Reference (GHR) contains information on Dense deposit disease.
 This website is maintained by the National Library of Medicine.

 - The Merck Manuals Online Medical Library provides information on this condition.
 Click on the link to view the information.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.